vagnes/infosecguide/README.md

 ## Books

+### Operative systems

+- [The Design and Implementation of the FreeBSD Operating System, Second Edition](https://www.amazon.com/Design-Implementation-FreeBSD-Operating-System/dp/0321968972) - An extensive book about FreeBSD's kernel and internal workings.

 ### Privacy, surveillance, censorship and privacy

 - [Data and Goliath by Bruce Schneier](https://www.schneier.com/books/data_and_goliath/) - An important book to read to understand aspects of data collection, surveillance, censorship and privacy.